KunnaB/taskflow-vpc-infrastructure/README.md

 ## Problem Statement

+*"We're a growing startup that recently scaled from 2 to 5 developers.
+After implementing our TaskFlow serverless API with automated CI/CD, we're now facing new challenges as we continue to grow.*

-*"We're a growing tech company with 15 development teams.
-Each team needs their own AWS environment (dev/staging/prod).
-Currently, our platform team spends 8 hours per week manually setting up environments - creating VPCs, launching EC2 instances, configuring databases, setting up monitoring.*
+*Our platform team is now supporting 15 developers across multiple product teams.
+Each team needs isolated dev/staging/prod environments for their work.
+Currently, our platform team spends 8 hours per week manually creating VPCs, configuring subnets, and setting up NAT gateways.*

-*Teams complain it takes 2-3 days to get an environment.
-We're also seeing AWS bills climb because teams forget to shut down dev resources.
-Security is concerned because configurations are inconsistent.*
+*Teams complain it takes 2-3 days to get a new environment.
+We're seeing AWS bills climb because teams forget to shut down dev resources.
+Security is concerned because manual configurations are inconsistent across environments.*

-*We need a self-service platform where teams can request environments and get them provisioned automatically with proper security, monitoring, and cost controls."*
+*We need infrastructure-as-code to provision standardized, secure environments on-demand."*

 ## Solution